kemapak/blog/README.md

-# Blog
+# Kemz Blog

-Kemz technical blog.
+Things I think and share that no one reads or cares.